evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_45_e-tron/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 535 liters.
 With the rear seat down, it is 1460 liters.
-On the roof, you can load up to 75kg.
-The maxium weight of the car is 2625kg, and with the base weight of 2045 kg, you can max load 580 kg, including driver and passengers.
+On the roof, you can load up to 75 kg (165,3 lbs).
+The maxium weight of the car is 2625 kg (5787 lbs), and with the base weight of 2045 kg (4508 lbs), you can max load 580 kg (1279 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1000, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 1000, and on unbraked, it is 750 kg (2205/1653 lbs).

 {{< sitefiguresized thumb="models/audi/q4_e-tron/q4_sportback_45_e-tron/trunk_1_st.jpg" title="Audi Q4 Sportback 45 e-tron" width="3000" height="2000"  >}}